Health Benefits

 We might think that Avocado and Physalis are similar with respect to nutritional value and health benefits.
 But the nutrient content of both fruits is different.
 Avocado and Physalis Facts such as their taste, shape, color, and size are also distinct.
 The difference between Avocado and Physalis is explained here.

-The amount of calories in 100 gm of fresh Avocado and Physalis with peel is 160.00 kcal and 77.00 kcal and the amount of calories without peel is Not Available and Not Available respectively.
+The amount of calories in 100 gm of fresh Avocado and Physalis with peel is 160.00 kcal and 77.00 kcal and the amount of calories without peel is 160.00 kcal and 36.00 kcal respectively.
 Thus, Avocado and Physalis belong to High Calorie Fruits and High Calorie Fruits category.These fruits might or might not differ with respect to their scientific classification.
 The order of Avocado and Physalis is Laurales and Solanales respectively.
 Avocado belongs to Lauraceae family and Physalis belongs to Solanaceae family.
 Avocado belongs to Persea genus of P. Americana species and Physalis belongs to Physalis genus of Physalis species.
 Beings plants, both fruits belong to Plantae Kingdom.